-I needed to be honest and share that I was feeling worn out and beat up.
-Tired of working so many hours and that something had to change or I was going to crash soon.
+I had to be honest and share that I was feeling worn out and beat up.
+Tired of working so many hours and that something had to change or I would crash.

 What I Really Needed That Morning

-As I suspected, I wasn’t the only one from our team who felt the same way — so we came together and developed a plan to ensure that none of us would burn out.
+As I suspected, I wasn’t the only one from our team who felt the same way — so we came together and developed a plan so that none of us would burn out.